mathLab/BladeX/README.md

 under the supervision of [Dr. Andrea Mola](mailto:andrea.mola@sissa.it) and [Prof. Gianluigi Rozza](mailto:gianluigi.rozza@sissa.it) in the framework of the project [PRELICA: Advanced Methodologies for Hydro-acoustic Design of Naval Propulsion](https://mathlab.sissa.it/project/prelica-metodologie-avanzate-la-progettazione-idro-acustica-dell%E2%80%99elica-navale-por-fesr-2017).

+## Support

-Contact us by email for further information or questions about **BladeX**, or suggest pull requests.
+Contact us by email for further information or questions about **BladeX**.
+Feel free to suggest pull requests or to open GitHub issues.
 Contributions improving either the code or the documentation are welcome!

 ## How to contribute